GDC-ConsumerEdge/consumer-edge-core/docker-build/README.md

 This is a utility docker image that is intended to minimize the installation effort for practitioners to build Anthos Edge.
 The provided Docker image contains all of the dependencies for buildling the Consumer Edge so a developer does not need to modify their development machine (except have `gcloud` installed and configured)

-To use this utiltity, follow the steps outlined below.
+To use this utility, follow the steps outlined below.

 1. Satisfy local machine (provisioning machine) requirements
 1. Build the image and optionally push to GCP Project Google Cloud Repository (gcr.io)